-9.2 All paid work that a USC student ambassador undertakes for the University must be approved in writing by Marketing and External Engagement.
+9.2 All paid work that a USC student ambassador undertakes for the University must be approved in writing by Marketing.

-9.3 Marketing and External Engagement is responsible for the management and rostering of USC student ambassadors.
+9.3 Marketing is responsible for the management and rostering of USC student ambassadors.

 9.4 USC students who are not official student ambassadors are deemed to be volunteers.
-They may be used to communicate with prospective students at recruitment events or engagement activities provided Marketing and External Engagement approves their use in writing and briefs them on University priorities and messages prior to them attending.
+They may be used to communicate with prospective students at recruitment events or engagement activities provided Marketing approves their use in writing and briefs them on University priorities and messages prior to them attending.